 - Topology: specific pattern of links or connections which defines the network.

 Imaging modalities: In the past several decades, there have numerous imaging techniques developed for measuring all aspects of brain structure and function.
 Each technique has certain advantages as well as limitations.
+The ultimate goal of bringing together these imaging modalities is good clinical outcome.
+In order to achieve that, it requires putting together all the imaging modalities and understanding where we are and understanding where the EEG is with respect to the other imaging modalities:

-- CT scan (computed tomography) is a computerized x-ray that takes multiple pictures then produces a detailed image from them.
+- CT (computed tomography) is a computerized x-ray that takes multiple pictures then produces a detailed image from them.
 It is used to identify abnormalities in the brain and body.

 - MRI (magnetic resonance imaging) is a widely-used technique for obtaining static high resolution images of the body using powerful superconducting magnets and radio signals.
 Images can be weighted with more or less magnetization depending on the nature of the anatomy being examined for structural integrity or pathology.
 T1-weighted images are typically used for examining the cerebral cortex, whereas T2-weighted images are better for examining white matter lesions.